 - P-1A visas: Internationally recognized athlete

-- P-1B visas: Member of internationally recognized entertainment group
+- P-1B visas: Member of an internationally recognized entertainment group

 Common evidence of an athlete's or artist's international acclaim include awards, records, world records, ticket sales, social media followings.